Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Concluding remarks

-At the quantum algebra level, we have introduced a new basis for the quantum (A)dS algebras, which is the analogous of the $\kappa$-Poincar\'e bicrossproduct basis.
-Meanwhile, as far as the (dual) quantum groups are concerned, the new results cover the non-commutative (A)dS spacetimes up to second-order in the deformation parameter, thus generalizing the $\kappa$-Minkowskian spacetime which turns out to be their common first-order seed.
-Furthermore, we have presented the first approach, to our knowledge, to non-commutative spaces of worldlines for the three relativistic cases; these are related to phase spaces $(\hat \>x, \hat{ \boldsymbol{ \xi}}) \leftrightarrow (\>P,\>K)$, which are different from the $\kappa$-Poincar\'e phase spaces studied in~\cite{Kowalskia,Kowalskib} (see also \cite{Kowalskic}).
-We also remark that an appropriate treatment of the classical (non-deformed) structures have allowed us to write both non-commutative spacetimes and spaces of worldlines in terms of ambient (`global') coordinates starting with particular expressions for some (`local') parametrizations of such spaces.
-In such ambient coordinates, the non-commutative spaces are shown to be symmetric with respect to some maps that inherit the invariance $P_1\leftrightarrow P_2$ and $K_1\leftrightarrow K_2$ of the dual quantum algebras.
+At the quantum algebra level, we have introduced a new basis (\ref{xa}) for the quantum (A)dS algebras, which is the analogous of the $\kappa$-Poincar\'e bicrossproduct basis.
+As far as the (dual) quantum groups are concerned, the results cover the non-commutative (A)dS spacetimes (\ref{ha}) up to second-order in the deformation parameter, thus generalizing the $\kappa$-Minkowskian spacetime (\ref{ea}) which turns out to be their common first-order seed.
+Furthermore, we have presented the first approach, to the best of our knowledge, to non-commutative spaces of worldlines.
+For the three relativistic cases they are related to phase spaces $(\hat \>x, \hat{ \boldsymbol{ \xi}}) \leftrightarrow (\>P,\>K)$, which are different from the $\kappa$-Poincar\'e phase spaces proposed in~\cite{Kowalskia,Kowalskib} (see also \cite{Kowalskic}).
+We also remark that an appropriate treatment of the classical (non-deformed) structures have allowed us to write both non-commutative spacetimes and spaces of worldlines in terms of ambient (``global") coordinates, by starting with the particular expressions (\ref{dg}) and (\ref{dn}) for the (``local") parametrizations of such spaces.
+In such ambient coordinates, the non-commutative spaces turn out to be determined through quadratic commutation relations (\ref{hb}) and (\ref{hd}).
+Morevover, they are shown to be symmetric with respect to some maps that generalize the $P_1\leftrightarrow P_2$ and $K_1\leftrightarrow K_2$ invariance of the dual quantum algebras.

+It is worth stressing that the connection between the Poisson--Lie group approach here presented and the role that classical $r$-matrices and Drinfel'd-doubles play in the context of 2+1 quantum gravity~\cite{AMII, FR, FRb, AT, Witten1, cm1, cm2, bernd1,bernd1b} has been studied in detail in the works~\cite{BHMplb, BHMCQG, BHMNsigma, BHMNplb, BMNphs,BGSHpoinc}.
+Also, the deformed Casimir operators (\ref{fc}) (or (\ref{fc2})) can be used to provide modified dispersion relations, which should be related to those appearing in several phenomenological approaches to quantum gravity (see~\cite{AEN, Amelinodispersion1, Amelinodispersion1b, Mattingly}).